canonical/postfix-relay-operators/postfix-relay-operator/docs/tutorial/getting-started.md

 juju add-model postfix-relay-tutorial
 ```

-## Deploy the Postfix Relay charm
+## Deploy the Postfix relay charm

-The Postfix Relay charm is standalone and doesn't require any other charm.
+The Postfix relay charm is standalone and doesn't require any other charm.

 ### Deploy and integrate the charms